kimbring2/OpenAI_Requests-For-Research-2_Slitherin/README.md

 | TD Error | Target Q - Current Q |
 | Loss | Reduce mean of TD Error |

-# Self Play algorithm
+# Self-Play algorithm
 In the Self-Play algorithm, two Q networks are created as in a commonly used method, and then a one network is set as a best performance model.
 The other network is trained while competing with the best performing network.
 If this network wins over a certain score over the best performance network, it replaces best network.

-# Network traning parameter
+# DDDQN network parameter
 Because DQN is a basic model, I experiment by changing parameters related to Q-Learning and parameters related to Neural Networks.

 | Traning Parameter | Value | Details |